stackbuilder/kubernetes-workshop/README.md

 Use the install scripts in /master or /minion to install and configure the kubernetes cluster.
 Be carefull, this is not a configuration for production use.
+Warning: Be sure that all hosts has an entry in /etc/hosts to resolve the name "master" to the ip address of the master.

 Some usefull Kubernetes commands:
 ```